simonescaccia/IoTProject/Design.md

 The ESP32 manages the different sensors and actuators in the infrastructure and exchanges messages with the other microcontrollers and with the cloud.
 The main technical issue is that the device will be attached to every object of interest and thus should be battery powered:

-* CHIEF is connected to a power cord and does not have energy problems
+* CHIEF is connected to a power cord and does not have energy constraints, however a duty cycle is implemented as well
 * FORK and BRANCH wakes up only when a test is needed, so we modulated a proper duty cicle in order to provide a longer battery lifetime

 ### LoRa